Avian Flu & Antarctica

 • The arrival of Avian Flu was anticipated and plans were already place to manage its effects

-• Simple biosecurity procedures allowed expedition cruise ships to continue visiting Antarctica with unchanged itineraries
+• Simple biosecurity procedures have allowed expedition cruise ships to continue visiting Antarctica with unchanged itineraries

 • We're constantly monitoring the situation so we can keep all our travellers fully informed throughout their journey with us